Please Note: Google Chrome, Firefox & some other search engines are not suitable-Please use “Internet Explorer” & Google.

 The new SS Rotterdam being built was a simply magnificent and once again Harland & Wolff Belfast were the builders.
 This fine ship would soon make a huge impact on Trans Atlantic sailings and a huge name for the company, as this was a 24,170-ton ship that had a whole lot class!

-launched after various hold ups, due ongoing strikes, on March 3, 1908.
-She was
+hold ups, due ongoing strikes, on March 3, 1908.
+She was completed rather

-completed rather quickly and delivered on June 13, the same year.
-SS Rotterdam
+quickly and delivered on June 13, the same year.
+SS Rotterdam IV departed on

 There was no doubt, she was one of the most magnificent and luxurious ships that HAL had ever built, and she set a new standard in style and fine accommodations, something that was soon copied by other British and European shipping companies.
 There where grand staircases with huge stained glass domes, beautiful Ionic pillars and fine timber clad walls, sourced from around the globe, as well as the best linens used, including the best porcelain, crystal and silverware.

-First Class passengers, 555 in Second Class and 2,300 in Third Class.
-However,
+passengers, 555 in Second Class and 2,300 in Third Class.
+However, even Third

-even Third Class had some excellent lounges, but this part of the ship was
+Class had some excellent lounges, but this part of the ship was mainly occupied

-etc. Considering that the Germans did not suspect a Neutral Dutch ship, thus
+the Germans did not suspect a Neutral Dutch ship, thus the

 When she was released for her wartime duties, she returned to service, but in 1929 she received a comprehensive refit and she became a delightful two class ship, now accommodating; 517 in First Class and 1,130 in Tourist Class.
 Finally, ten years later, at the end of 1939 she was laid up having sailed the equivalent of around 70 times around the globe.
 She was soon sold and broken up in 1940.